Architecture of India: Mughal Empire

-The Red Fort at Agra (1565–74) and the walled city of Fatehpur Sikri (1569–74) are among the architectural achievements of this time—as is the Taj Mahal, built as a tomb for Queen Mumtaz Mahal by Shah Jahan (1628–58).
+The Red Fort at Agra (1565–74) and the walled city of Fatehpur Sikri (1569–74) are among the architectural achievements of this time—as is the Taj Mahal, built as a tomb for Mumtaz Mahal by Shah Jahan (1628–58).
 Employing the double dome, the recessed archway, the depiction of any animal or human—an essential part of the Indian tradition—was forbidden in places of worship under Islam.

-Mughal architecture reached its zenith during the reign of the emperor Shah Jahan (1628–58), its crowning achievement being the magnificent Taj Mahal.
+Mughal architecture reached its zenith during the reign of the emperor Shah Jahan, its crowning achievement being the magnificent Taj Mahal.
 This period is marked by a fresh emergence in India of Persian features that had been seen earlier in the tomb of Humayun.
 The use of the double dome, a recessed archway inside a rectangular fronton, and parklike surroundings are all typical of this period.
 Symmetry and balance between the parts of a building were always stressed, while the delicacy of detail in Shah Jahan decorative work has seldom been surpassed.

 The Taj Mahal does contain tilework of plant ornaments.
-The architecture during the Mughal Period, with its rulers being of Turco-Mongol origin, has shown a notable blend of Indian style combined with the Islamic.
-Taj Mahal in Agra, India is one of the wonders of the world.
+The architecture during the Mughal period, with its rulers being of Turco-Mongol origin, has shown a notable blend of Indian style combined with the Islamic architecture.
+The Taj Mahal in Agra is one of the wonders of the world.

 Mughal gardens are gardens built by the Mughals in the Islamic style.
 This style was influenced by Persian gardens.
-They are built in the char bagh structure, which is a quadrilateral garden layout based on the four gardens of Paradise mentioned in the Qur'an.
+They are built in the charbagh structure, which is a quadrilateral garden layout based on the four gardens of Paradise mentioned in the Qur'an.
 This style is intended to create a representation of an earthly utopia in which humans co-exist in perfect harmony with all elements of nature.

 The quadrilateral garden is divided by walkways or flowing water into four smaller parts.
 Significant use of rectilinear layouts are made within the walled enclosures.
 Some of the typical features include pools, fountains and canals inside the gardens.

 Safdarjung's Tomb is built in the late Mughal style for Nawab Safdarjung.
 The tomb is described as the "last flicker in the lamp of Mughal architecture".

 Tomb of I'timād-ud-Daulah is a Mughal mausoleum in Agra.
 It is noticeable for the first use of pietra dura technique.
 The tomb is often regarded as a draft of the Taj Mahal.

 Shalimar Bagh is a Mughal garden in Srinagar, linked through a channel to the northeast of Dal Lake.
 The Bagh is considered the high point of Mughal horticulture.

 Akbar's Tomb, Agra was built with red sandstone by his son and grandson in 1605 to 1618.